scottyschup/ruby-curriculum/language-basics/serialization.md

 ```

 JSON supports a few primitive forms of data: numbers, strings, arrays
 and hashes.
-It is descended from JavasScript, and is commonly used as
+It is descended from JavaScript, and is commonly used as
 the message format for web APIs.
 The format is pretty easy to read,
 but it's not essential that you be able to write JSON yourself; we'll
 see how to get Ruby to do that for us.